 “Weave the unveiling fabric of God’s word through your heart and mind.
 It will hold strong, even if the rest of life unravels.” –Gigi Graham Tchividjian

 When I lost my brother, Matt Geary, to suicide four years ago, it felt like life had unraveled.

-The grief process has been like a long string of anger, resentment and hurt all jumbled up and knotted together.
+The grief process is not linear but tangled and messy.
+It has been like a long string of anger, resentment, and hurt all jumbled up and knotted together.
 Hard to sort out like a ball of string.

 But as years have passed, I have learned that you can knit something beautiful out of the passing of a loved one.
 The perspective that you receive and the gifts of love, support and friendship can shape your heart into something beautiful which allows you to move past the negative feelings into feelings of love and eventually joy.
 Joy for your loved one’s life and for their presence even in death.“